 How’s your business doing?

 Are you sure you have the right strategy for moving your business forward?

-Kaihan Krippendorff’s 8 hours today focused on providing strategies for your business to win, differentiate your business from your competition.
+Kaihan Krippendorff’s 8 hours today focused on providing strategies for your business to win, and differentiate your business from your competition.
 His ideas revolutionize how to we coach our customers on strategy.
 Most importantly, they provide differentiating strategies to help you beat your competition

 The 4th Option

 In Outthink the Competition, Krippendorff describes this idea for developing a new option, or strategy for your business.
-It’s a helpful metaphor to describe innovators do.
+It’s a helpful metaphor to describe what innovators do.
 Kaihan noted when I asked what are the first three options, “Anyone can come up with This, That, or the Other option.
 But the 4th option is the truly innovative one that no one has thought of or acted on yet.”